xleon/xleon.github.io/_posts/2017-02-09-localize-your-apps-the-cross-platform-way.md

 ---
 layout:     post
-title:      A simplistic way of localizing your apps
+title:      A simplistic way of localizing your .NET and Xamarin apps
 date:       2017-02-09
 summary:    And sharing your locale files across platforms
 categories: xamarin dotnet